snyk-labs/java-goof/README.md

   2.3 Wicket 6.9 (WIP)

+  2.4 Waadin 7.1 (WIP)

 In order to compare these frameworks objectively, the best implementation should be provided for each framework.
 If you think you are an expert/ninja in some technology, please don't hesitate to fix/improve every single aspect of the current implementation.
 If your favorite framework is not addressed, you are welcome to add it to the list by providing your own implementation of the application.

+Please note that performance comparison is not addressed here, there are many excellent benchmarks on the web like [TechEmpower's Framework Benchmarks][].
+We are comparing especially features set and developer productivity using each framework : form handling, request parameters binding, Ajax support, I18N support, etc.

 The comparison table will be available once all implementations will be finished/provided.